Julie Hesmondhalgh recently portrayed Heather in The A Word, but who is Julie Hesmondhalgh’s husband and do they have kids?

-Ian is an award-winning writer for television, theatre and radio.
+Ian Kershaw is an award-winning writer for television, theatre and radio.

-Currently, he's writes scripts for Coronation Street, where he's been based since 2018.
+Currently, he writes scripts for Julie’s former employer Coronation Street, where he’s been based since 2018.

 He’s played several roles on the cobbles, including Malcolm Bradford, Duncan Stott and Mick Crompton.

-How did Julie Hesmondhalgh and Ian Kershaw meet?
+How did Julie Hesmondhalgh and her husband Ian meet?

 Ian and Julie met back in 1998 after she joined the cast of Coronation Street as Hayley Cropper.

-He was playing a minor role at the time – Malcolm Bradford.
+He was playing the minor role of Malcolm Bradford at the time.